 Request an urgent NHS test and if positive All the guests in the party should return home immediately.
 Make sure you are prepared to do so by having a full tank of petrol.
 Inform the owner at once.
 No refund will be made due to the additional cleaning costs incurred.

 If you are hospitalised, for a non-Covid condition, the remaining guests can stay at Dyer’s Cottage for the remainder of their booking but must then vacate the property.
 In the unlikely circumstances of no new guests expected, please discuss with the owner the options available.
 Your travel insurance should be of assistance.

 - If you choose to bring your own mattress protector, duvet/blankets, pillows, bed linen, towels, bath mat and tea towels there will be a discount of £20.00 refunded after your stay.

 Payment and Refund Policy

 Until further notice, below will be our new payment and refund policy:

 Deposits will still be 30% and paid in advance to reserve your booking.

 Balances will not now be due until 4 weeks prior to your holiday date.

 If you change your mind about taking your booked holiday for any reason: also known as Disinclination to travel.
 No automatic refunds will be made.
 However, we understand that, especially in the current climate, personal circumstances can change.
-If we are able to do so, we will try to re-book your holiday dates and if successful, we will refund as much as we can of your payment less any costs incurred by us (such as additional advertising or a last minute price reduction).
+If we are able to do so, we will try to re-book your holiday dates and if successful, we will refund as much as we can of your payment less any costs incurred by us for which a £25 fee will be retained (such as additional advertising or a last minute price reduction).
 Alternatively, providing you tell us of your change of plan a minimum of 4 weeks before your holiday, you will be able to defer any payments made in full towards another holiday of your choice (subject to availability) up to 12 months from your original holiday date.